chafc-fcig/chafc-fcig.github.io/guides/fields.md

 parent: Guides
 ---

+:warning: this site is in the early stages of writing so please don't rely on anything here :warning:

 # The fields to use

 These are the mandatory and recommended fields to use when delivering data to the ALA.